-Winemaking is an essential part of life on the Dalmatian Coast and Dubrovnik region is one of the most productive areas.
+Winemaking is an essential part of life on the Dalmatian Coast and the Dubrovnik region is one of the most productive areas.

 A visit to Dubrovnik shouldn’t go by without a glass of local wine.
-You can do so at one of many wine bars, most popular one is Wine Bar D’Vino.
+You can do so at one of many wine bars, the most popular one is Wine Bar D’Vino.
 Or you can do so by going to the source: visiting wine producers in the region.

 Located about 1 hour north of Dubrovnik, lies Pelješac peninsula, best wine growing region in Croatia.
 It produces some of Croatia’s finest wines, most famous is Plavac Mali and reds Postup and Dingač, both made of Plavac Mali.